bcraig83/Scripts/Timesnapper/CleanTimeSnapper.md

 ## Design options ##

 Could use powershell or autohotkey.
+If using autohotkey, can use "Macro Creator", (www.macrocreator.com)

 ## Useful links ##